Electricity supply reliability budgets 2023

 This is the average duration (in minutes) that a customers are without power each year

-For 2021, Evoenergy aims to deliver to its customers a service that is at least as good as shown by the following reliability figures:
+For the coming year, Evoenergy aims to deliver to its customers a service that is at least as good as shown by the following reliability figures:

 |Outage time (CAIDI)||74.6||Minutes|